HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 ### Actions <a name="overview-actions"></a>

-Our first task is to gather the key customer metrics that may help us to predict the relevant *loyalty scores*, and append this data with our dependent variable.
+Our first task is to gather the key customer metrics that may help us to predict the relevant *loyalty scores* and append this data with our dependent variable.
 Once we have compiled the necessary data from the tables in the database, we can separate out those customers who already have *loyalty scores* (the dependent variable) present, and those who do not.

 Given we are looking to predict a numeric output, we will need to consider a regression model, and there are three potential approaches that we will test, namely: